xor-gate/debpkg/README.md

 # debpkg

-debpkg is a native [Go](https://golang.org) implementation with zero dependencies to Debian deb-package perl tooling and libraries to create [Debian](https://www.debian.org) packages.
+debpkg is a pure [Go](https://golang.org) library to create Debian packages.
+It has zero dependencies to Debian.
+It is able to generate packages from Mac OS X, *BSD and Windows.

 [![License][License-Image]][License-Url]
 ![Stability][Stability-Status-Image]